Origins of complexity in the rheology of Soft Earth suspensions: Declarations

 \section{Declarations}

-\bmhead{Acknowledgments} We thank Jamie Ford (Nanoscale Characterization Facility, Singh Center for Nanotechnology) and John Ruck (UPenn) for their help with particle characterizations; and Robert Kostynick (Washington U), Alban Sauret, Eckart Meiburg and Tom Dunne (UC Santa Barbara) for their inspiration and feedback.
-Research was supported by National Science Foundation (NSF) Materials Research Science and Engineering Center (NSF-DMR-1720530) and Army Research Office (ARO Grant W911NF2010113) grants to D.J. and P.A., and by grant NSF PHY-1748958 to the Kavli Institute for Theoretical Physics (KITP).
+\bmhead{Acknowledgments} We thank Jamie Ford (Nanoscale Characterization Facility, Singh Center for Nanotechnology) and John Ruck (University of Pennsylvania) for their help with particle characterizations; and Robert Kostynick (Washington University in St. Louis), Alban Sauret, Eckart Meiburg, Tom Dunne (University of California, Santa Barbara), Alban Th\'ery, and Pedro Ponte Castañeda (University of Pennsylvania) for their inspiration and feedback.
+The research was supported by National Science Foundation (NSF) Materials Research Science and Engineering Center (NSF-DMR-1720530) and Army Research Office (ARO Grant W911NF2010113) grants to D.J.J. and P.E.A., and was supported in part by grant NSF PHY-1748958 to the Kavli Institute for Theoretical Physics (KITP).

-\bmhead{Author contributions} S.P. led all aspects of this study: the conceptual framework, experimental design and execution, and analysis of results.
-P.A. and D.J. were co-equal supervisors of the work, and participated in data analysis and interpretation.
+\bmhead{Author Contributions} S.P. led all aspects of this study: the conceptual framework, experimental design and execution, and analysis of results.
+P.E.A. and D.J.J. were co-equal supervisors of the work, and participated in data analysis and interpretation.
 The manuscript was written collaboratively by all authors.

-\bmhead{Competing interests} Authors declare no competing interests.
+\bmhead{Competing Interests} Authors declare no competing interests.

-\textbf{Extended Data Fig. 1:} Steady shear rheological flow curves of kaolin clay ($\xi = 1$) with \textbf{a,} 0.001 M and \textbf{b,} 0.1 M NaCl.
-Respective volume fractions ($\phi$) are indicated by different shapes (diamonds, $\phi$ = 0.10; invert triangles with right-half black, $\phi$ = 0.15; invert triangles, $\phi$ = 0.20; triangles with right-half black, $\phi$ = 0.25; triangles, $\phi$ = 0.30).
-The non-dimensionalized flow curves ($\tau^\star - \Gamma$) are shown in plots \textbf{c,d}, respectively.
-Corresponding model fits for the equation $\tau^\star = 1+\alpha\Gamma^n+\Gamma$, with best fit values for the parameters $\alpha$ and $n$, are shown alongside the collapsed plots in the figures \textbf{c,d}.

-\textbf{Extended Data Fig. 2:} The stress overshoot as a function of changing sand-clay concentration ($\xi$).
-The inset shows the unscaled data for Fig. 3c.
-The colors indicated correspond to the $\xi$ values in Fig. 3.

-\textbf{Extended Data Fig. 3:} Steady shear rheological flow curves of sand-clay suspension mixtures at \textbf{a,} $\xi = 0.4$, \textbf{b,} $\xi = 0.6$, and \textbf{c,} $\xi = 0.8$.
-Respective volume fractions ($\phi$) are indicated by different shapes (diamonds, $\phi$ = 0.10; invert triangles with right-half black, $\phi$ = 0.15; invert triangles, $\phi$ = 0.20; triangles with right-half black, $\phi$ = 0.25; triangles, $\phi$ = 0.30; circle with left-half black, $\phi$ = 0.35; circles, $\phi$ = 0.40; circles with top-half black, $\phi$ = 0.55; squares, $\phi$ = 0.50; squares with top-half black, $\phi$ = 0.55).
-The non-dimensionalized flow curves ($\tau^\star - \Gamma$) are shown in plots \textbf{d, e, and f}, respectively.
-Corresponding model fits for the equation $\tau^\star = 1+\alpha\Gamma^n+\Gamma$, with best fit values for the parameters $\alpha$ and $n$, are shown alongside the collapsed plots in \textbf{c,d}, with the fit values of $\alpha$ and $n$.

-\textbf{Extended Data Table.
-1:} The average fit values for the coefficient $\alpha$ and shear-thinning exponent $n$ for sand-clay suspensions at varying $\xi$ values and for clay suspensions at varying salt (NaCl) concentrations.